iterative/mlem.ai/content/docs/start/saving-loading.md

 `input = "train.csv"`.
 The dataset is loaded as `pandas.DataFrame` it was before saving.

-Also, note that we didn't specify earlier whether the saved dataset was `pandas.DataFrame`, `numpy.array` or `tensorflow.Tensor`.
-MLEM is getting that for you.
-And though this is not very hard to guess, this handy magic extends to ML models.
-You don't specify whether the model you save is a classifier from Sklearn, a NN build in PyTorch, or even just a python function.
-MLEM will figure this out on its own 👋
+> Note that we didn't specify whether the saved dataset was `pd.DataFrame`, `no.array` or `tf.Tensor`.
+MLEM is getting that for you, and this handy magic extends to ML models 👋

 Now let's run this script and see how we save the model.